Quantcast

 Menopause occurs when the levels of estrogen and progesterone become less and menstruation stops completely for over a year.
-Among the common symptoms of Menopause are irregular periods and hot flashes, mood swings, irritability, sleep disturbances, vaginal dryness and urinary tract problems.
+Among the common symptoms of menopause are irregular periods and hot flashes, mood swings, irritability, sleep disturbances, vaginal dryness and urinary tract problems.
 Menopausal women may also suffer stomach pains and leg cramps and some may suffer more, as compared to others, in terms of sleeplessness.

 Menopause and Leg Cramps